venkat0007/Docker-document/Docker-basics.md

 A Docker container is a runtime instance of an image.
 From one image you can create multiple containers (all running the sample application) on multiple Docker platform.

 #### Docker features
-Faster and easier configuration
+Faster and easier configuration,
-Portability
+Portability,
-Application isolation
+Application isolation,
-Increase in productivity
+Increase in productivity,
-Swarm
+Swarm,
-Services
+Services,
-Routing Mesh
+Routing Mesh,
-Security Management
+Security Management,
-Rapid scaling of Systems
+Rapid scaling of Systems,
-Better Software Delivery
+Better Software Delivery,
-Software-defined networking
+Software-defined networking,
-Has the Ability to Reduce the Size
+Has the Ability to Reduce the Size.

 ### Difference between container and VM ?